alphagov/paas-team-manual/source/incident_management/incident_process.html.md

 ## Escalations

-If there is a P1 incident, the GaaP programme team will have been informed via the GaaP incidents email list, and will be kept updated via the PaaS Announce email list.
+If you need to escalate, check in PagerDuty who is on escalation rota: Go to Configuration -> [Schedules](https://gds-paas.pagerduty.com/schedules).

+Then find that person's phone number: Go to Configuration -> [Users](https://gds-paas.pagerduty.com/users) and click on the relevant person.

-If an incident needs to be escalated beyond the PaaS team, the incident comms person will contact people in the following order:
+If an incident needs to be escalated beyond the PaaS team contact people in the following order:

-* GaaP Programme Director
+* TechOps Programme Director
-* GaaP Programme Team
+* Head of Reliability Engineering

 The person contacted above will decide if they need to alert a member of the GDS executive group.
-If none of the above are available then they will try the people below in the following order:
+If none of the above are available then they will try the person below:

-* David Lewis - Director for GDS Portfolio Group
+* Director for GDS Portfolio Group

 The contact details for the above people, as well as useful contacts, can be found in [PaaS Emergency contacts and escalations (restricted access)](https://docs.google.com/a/digital.cabinet-office.gov.uk/document/d/1_6zxOjvwY-zrf1D8eDNT9AeRhlcPAocBhC8dmHfRw0Y/edit?usp=sharing)